 Baked Reuben Sandwiches

-- 1 14.5 ounce can shredded sauerkraut drained and squeezed very dry
+- 1 14.5 ounce sauerkraut canned or refrigerated; drained and squeezed very dry

 - 3 tablespoons butter or margarine softened

-- Butter one side of each of the slices of bread, and leave four of them butter side down on a cookie sheet.
+- Butter one side of each of the slices of bread, and place four of them butter side down.

 - Top with one slice of cheese (or a little extra if you want it).